TinaWadhwa/MISY866/README.md

 * If git clone is successful (you will see hidden .git folder)
 * Once you are at above path you will see BTC_ETH_COMPARE.ipynb file.
 * Run the file
-* You must see the Test case pass during the above run.